f3oma/paxman/README.md

 Contact Nolan Clark - iMac (nolanmclark@gmail.com) - or anyone from the F3 Tech / Data team for more help installing this application.

+## Notes
+As an unauthenticated user I can:
+- View basic pax details (name + f3 name) but cannot contact anyone
+- Create an account

+As an authenticated user I can:
+- Everything above, plus:
+- Add a PAX
+- Search & Contact PAX with their contact info
+- Claim my PAX info and edit my own information
+- View basic AO list

+As a Site-Q I can:
+- Everything above, plus:
+- Manage my site data & details

+As an Admin I can:
+- Everything above, plus:
+- Manage all site data
+- Manage all PAX data

 ## Ideas with legs

 ### User Account Association